1. Metadata

 The following figure depicts the profiling relationships between the various models within ABIS.

-Figure 13.
-The profile hierarchy of the models within ABIS.
-All the arrows indicate dependency or, formally, prof:isProfileOf relationships between the models, shown as rectangles.
-The ABIS model itself is the union of the NSL Model, the TERN Ontology and the ABIS Component Models.
+relationships between the models, shown as rectangles.
+The ABIS model itself is the union of the NSL Model, the TERN Ontology and the ABIS Component Models.6.3.
+Foreground Model

-When modelling biodiversity observations - ABIS' main concern - ABIS uses the TERN Ontology.
+When modelling biodiversity observations - ABIS' main concern - ABIS uses the TERN Ontology for the scientific domain information.
 When modelling taxonomic name objects, ABIS uses the NSL Model.
-When project information and data release details are modelled, the ABIS Projects & ABIS Data Release models are used.
+When data packaging is necissary, the Biodiversity Record Model is used.
+Project information and data release details are modelled using the ABIS Projects & ABIS Data Release respectively.

 6.4.
 Component Models